Mamelukki/Journal/README.md

 Start by cloning the repository.

-Install dependencies by running
+Open both the backend and the frontend folders on your command line and install required dependencies by running
 ```
 npm install
 ```

-Start the backend by going to the backend folder and running
+Start the backend by running

 ```
 npm run dev
 ```

+when you are in the backend folder.
 This should make the backend run on the port you defined in the .env file.

-Start the frontend by going to the frontend folder and running
+Start the frontend by running

 ```
 npm start
 ```

+when you are in the frontend folder.
 This should make the frontend run on port 3000.

-Use the application on [http://localhost:3000](http://localhost:3000).
+You should now be able to use the application on [http://localhost:3000](http://localhost:3000).
 Happy testing :)